sergiokas/kohana2-cache-mongo/README.md

 - Don't forget honoring the Kohana v2 hierarchical directory structure.

 **Option 2**
-- Use this as a project as a module, enabling it in **config/config.php** (using MODPATH.'kohana2-cache-mongo')
+- Use this as a project module, enabling it in **config/config.php** (using MODPATH.'kohana2-cache-mongo')

 ## Configuration ##